SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 to computer crashes, like power failure etc. If your simulations crashed due to errors in your code, there is no way to restore that!

-You can resume a crashed trajectory via :func:`~pypet.environment.Environment.f_continue_run` with the name of the continue folder (not the subfolder) and the name of the trajectory:
+You can resume a crashed trajectory via :func:`~pypet.environment.Environment.f_continue` with the name of the continue folder (not the subfolder) and the name of the trajectory:

 .. code-block:: python